leblanc-simon/AuctionHouse/README.md

 A web app, built using Meteor, to run an auction digitally, primarily designed for non-profit/charity organisations to run fundraisers.

+This is a work in progress, and isn't production ready yet.

 ##### Set up

 1. Install Meteor `$ curl https://install.meteor.com/ | sh`